-Some out-of-state Tennessee sales tax filers have reported receiving this notice from the Tennessee Department of Revenue:
+Back in late 2017, some out-of-state Tennessee sales tax filers reported receiving this notice from the Tennessee Department of Revenue:

 The Department has updated the sales tax return for out-of-state sales tax filers.
 Beginning January 1, 2018, this tax return will be visible when you login to file sales tax through the Tennessee Taxpayer Access Point (TNTAP) here: www.tntap.tn.gov/eservices..